top of page

 Ancestry ThruLines and MyHeritage Theories of Family Relativity released technology that has changed how their platforms provide clues for DNA test-takers.

-As such, you should create a biological tree so as not to confuse the platforms as they make relationship suggestions.
+As such, you should create a biological tree to avoid confusion when the platforms make relationship suggestions.

-For more information on the struggles, Ancestry ThruLines has with distinguishing biological and adopted relationships, watch this video.
+Watch this video for more information on Ancestry ThruLines's struggles with distinguishing biological and adopted relationships.

 Limit your biological family trees to your 5th great-grandparents.
-You have DNA from 120 ancestors (to learn more, watch this video), and as such your DNA matches will typically link only to this generation of common ancestors.
+You have DNA from 120 ancestors, so your DNA matches will typically link only to this generation of common ancestors.

 Then add all the necessary descendants of the 5th great-grandparents that enable you to sort out your matches, but you don’t need everyone.

-2. Add another generation of descendants you are not interested to filter DNA matches.
+• Add another generation of descendants if you are not interested in filtering DNA matches.

-When you find a discovery that would benefit your downsized family tree, you can add the information to your second tree.
+You can add the information to your second tree when you find a discovery that would benefit your downsized family tree.

 Step 3: Create a Genealogical Family Tree on Ancestry and MyHeritage for Research

-If you have a subscription to Ancestry and MyHeritage for record research, keep a separate research tree on those platforms.
-These trees allow you to take advantage of the auto-hinting features of both platforms but you will keep your trees downsized to the projects you are working on.
+If you subscribe to Ancestry and MyHeritage for record research, keep a separate research tree on those platforms.
+These trees allow you to take advantage of the auto-hinting features of both platforms, but you will keep your trees downsized for the projects you are working on.

-Keep the tree narrow so you can stay focused on thoroughly research your ancestors.
+Keep the tree narrow so you can focus on thoroughly researching your ancestors.

 Downsizing and preserving family history does not have to be difficult.